-Growing up in Cape Town, I am very much an outdoor type of guy.
+Growing up in Cape Town, I am very much an outdoors type of guy.
 I grew up going to the beach for Christmas, bodyboarding and surfing, hiking and cycling.
 Basically, it can all be condensed down to mountains and beaches.
 So, when my friend Chris asked me to go hiking in the Kerry landscape, with him and a couple of friends, I was all in.

 I was already aware of the beautiful scenery in Kerry and around Killarney, mostly through casual cycling and cycling sportives (not strictly categorized as races).
 Well, despite the amazing landscapes, I was also aware of how steep and tall the mountains are.
 Luckily Ireland’s tallest mountain, Carrauntoohil, that we were attempting to ascend is no Mount Everest.
 But at 1,038m it’s still about the same height as my previous hometown’s Table Mountain.
 This iconic mountain is at the very centre of Cape Town and I’ve only been to top thanks to the cable car.
 Not impossible but challenging, nonetheless.

 Chris used to be a hiking tour guide for tourists who wanted to hike up Carrauntoohil.
 He drilled into us that the Kerry weather is forever unpredictable and that we should take a lot of layers with us, even though that day was fairly mild yet overcast.
 He explained that a couple of times — in certain groups — there was the one odd person who ended up showing signs of hypothermia.
 This is because it can get surprisingly chilly the further the elevation rises.